Synergenics Consulting logo

 Understand how maritime claims can be resolved, preventing legal action and litigation proceedings.

-OVERVIEW
+SEMINAR OVERVIEW

 We dive into the impacts new technology has on the operations of the ports specifically its labour commercial negotiations.
 We identify how automation and robots work alongside human labor specifically the human and robot systems of communications.
-The most critical aspect of this workshop is how security of employment and ILWU jobs are secured under more efficient and standardized systems of automation with use of robotics.
+The most critical aspect of this seminar is how security of employment and ILWU jobs are secured under more efficient and standardized systems of automation with use of robotics.

 The safety and security aspect of the human health and mind has been given little consideration in its role in defining daily communications, safety protocols, defense against aggression and if robots turn against humans in cases of litigation.